ansible/ansible-dev-tools/docs/user-guide/building-collection.md

 - [ansible-navigator](https://github.com/ansible/ansible-navigator)
 - [VS Code Ansible extension](https://github.com/ansible/vscode-ansible)

-## Scaffolding collection using ansible-creator
+## Scaffolding a collection using ansible-creator

 - Open VS Code and click the Ansible icon in the activity bar to access Ansible Creator section.
 Click on "Get Started" under that section to open the menu page of Ansible Creator in VS Code.